Bridlington: History

+Ancient history

+Archaeological evidence shows habitation of the area around the Bronze Age and Roman Britain era.
 The date of earliest habitation at Bridlington is unknown, but the 2.5 mi man-made Danes Dyke at nearby Flamborough Head goes back to the Bronze Age.
-Some believe Bridlington was the site of a Roman station.

 A Roman road from York, now Woldgate, can be traced across the Yorkshire Wolds into the town.
 Roman coins have been found: two hoards in the harbour area, along with two Greek coins from the second century BC — suggesting the port was in use long before the Roman conquest of Britain.